Thermal paste is a highly conductive chemical that transfers heat from the CPU to the cooler to keep it cool.

 5. Assemble Your Computer Back

 Assemble your computer the way you disassembled it.
 First of all, connect all the internal devices to the motherboard.
 Then, connect all devices to the power cables coming from the power supply unit (PSU).
-Next, close your PC case and connect all the peripheral devices to it.
+Next, close your PC case and connect all the peripheral devices.

-In the end, place it in its place and plug it in and power it on to see if all devices are working properly.
+In the end, place it in its place, plug it in, and power it on to see if all devices are working properly.
 It is good to download software to see the current temperature of your CPU.
 Comparing this temperature with the temperature ratings of your CPU will confirm the proper application of thermal paste.

 Conclusion

-When replacing your new CPU with your old processor, you must apply thermal paste.
+You must apply thermal paste when replacing your new CPU with your old processor.
 The IHS of a new CPU is always clean.
-But if your computer motherboard already has a processor, you do not need to apply any thermal paste opening it.
-The vendors do this already for your convenience.
+But if your computer motherboard already has a processor, you do not need to apply thermal paste to open it.
+The vendors have done this already for your convenience.

 You must also apply thermal paste when maintaining or replacing your CPU cooler.
 The old thermal paste will go away with the old CPU cooler.
 Similarly, it will also take some paste from your CPU’s IHS (integrated heat spreader).
 But always use the new thermal paste as the old is dried.